Learn about the different types of test cases and how to write them in this 2023 guide.

 Test scenarios, also called test conditions or test possibilities, represent typical tasks users might want to accomplish with the software.
 A simple test scenario may require multiple test cases to cover the different outcomes.
 In our login system, some scenarios could be "I can successfully log in" or "I can't log in without entering my email address correctly."

-Sometimes, the terms test case and test scenario seem interchangeable—but it's helpful to remember that "scenario" refers to the bigger picture of what you're trying to accomplish with your tests, and a "test case" focuses on the minute details of the test scenario.
+TIP: Sometimes, the terms test case and test scenario seem interchangeable—but it's helpful to remember that "scenario" refers to the bigger picture of what you're trying to accomplish with your tests, and a "test case" focuses on the minute details of the test scenario.

 Test cases can be categorized based on the purpose they serve in testing.
 As a quality assurance professional, knowing the difference between them helps focus your efforts and choose the right test format.